TIBCOSoftware/snappydata/docs/howto.md

 The code example for this mode is in [SmartConnectorExample.scala](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/SmartConnectorExample.scala)

 **Configure a SnappySession**:
 The code below shows how to initialize a SparkSession.
-Here the property `snappydata.store.locators` instructs the connector to acquire cluster connectivity and catalog meta data, and registers it locally in the Spark cluster.
+Here the property `snappydata.connection` instructs the connector to acquire cluster connectivity and catalog meta data, and registers it locally in the Spark cluster.

 ```
     val spark: SparkSession = SparkSession